mbjarland/findjar/examples.md

  5 artifactId=clojure
  >>>>>>>
 ```
-with the word "groupId" on line 4 highlighted.
+with the word "groupId" on line 4 is highlighted, line numbers are printed and coloring is used.

 ### find all files where name (-n) matches pattern and calculate sha1 and md5 hash (-s) for them:
 ```